FindMySchool LogoFindMySchool

 The most recent published Ofsted judgement rates the school Good.
 The latest report also points to strengths in early reading, with phonics teaching supporting pupils to build fluency.

-Reception applications are made through Wiltshire’s coordinated admissions process.
-For September 2026 entry, the published deadline is 15 January 2026, and outcomes are typically issued in mid April.
+Reception applications are made through Wiltshire's coordinated admissions process.
+For September 2027 entry, applications open on 1 September 2026, the published deadline is 15 January 2027, and outcomes are typically issued on 16 April 2027.

 A breakfast club is advertised on the school website, with a stated operating window of 7.40am to 8.40am on school days.
 After school, clubs run on some days and can extend to 4.00pm, but families needing later childcare should confirm what is available.